Frequently Asked Questions

-I recommend organizing all the materials you receive in a folder or binder — or your Google drive, for those who prefer electronic storage.
+I recommend organizing all the materials received in a folder or binder — or your Google drive, for those who prefer electronic storage.
 This is for your own purposes, and it doesn’t have to be anything fancy.
 But you’ll have all the info about Writing Wrongs in one place, and it’ll be all ready to bring with you in September.

-You will also need to schedule a phone convo with me, Dawn!
+Students will also need to schedule a phone convo with me, Dawn!
 Isn’t it exciting? 😀 I know that these days, no one talks on the phone, right?
-But I’ve found that it helps to make a connection and allows you to ask any questions you may have about the program, as well as just getting to know each other a tiny bit better.
+But I’ve found that it helps to make a connection and allows them to ask any questions they may have about the program, as well as just getting to know each other a tiny bit better.
 According to past participants, this initial contact help to ease any anxiety they may have had, and they felt more confident in their abilities and expectations of what was to come.
 That’s why this is a required part of the program.